-Here are the pros and cons of each.
+Here are the pros and cons of each connection type.

 Both HDMI and optical pass digital audio from one device to another.
 Both are better than analog (the red and white cables).
 Both can pass multi-channel audio, like Dolby Digital.
 Both cables can be had pretty cheap.

 Depending on your gear, you might not have the option for HDMI.
 Maybe you have an older receiver.
 Maybe you have everything connected to your TV, and you just want to get the audio out to a soundbar (and the only option is optical).

 In that case, optical is fine.
 Don't sweat not being able to connect with HDMI.
 For most setups, the sound will be just as good with optical as with HDMI.

 Regardless of the gear you use, as mentioned there's also no way to get Dolby Atmos or DTS HD Master Audio with an optical connection.
 However, that's not a huge deal.

 While there is a difference between Dolby Digital and those high-res lossless formats, the difference isn't as pronounced as you might expect.
 On a decent home theater system, with quality speakers, you might notice that the high-res formats are a little more open, a little smoother sounding.